kubernetes/autoscaler/vertical-pod-autoscaler/docs/examples.md

 The container template specifies resource request for 500 milli CPU and 1 GB of RAM.
 The template also specifies resource limit of 2 GB RAM.
 VPA recommendation is 1000 milli CPU and 2 GB of RAM.
 When VPA applies the recommendation, it will also set the memory limit to 4 GB.

+## Requests explicitly set to zero

+Kubernetes only defaults a request to the limit if the request is unset, so a request which is explicitly set to 0 gives no limit to request ratio to keep.
+There is no way to keep such a container's limit proportional to its request, so with `RequestsAndLimits` the limit is never lowered, it is only raised to the recommendation if the recommendation doesn't fit within it:

+The container template specifies a resource request of 0 CPU and a resource limit of 2 CPU.
+When the VPA recommendation is 1 CPU, VPA sets the CPU request to 1 CPU and leaves the CPU limit at 2 CPU.
+When the VPA recommendation is 3 CPU, VPA sets both the CPU request and the CPU limit to 3 CPU.

 ## Capping to Limit Range